 Having said that, not all books are equally suitable for all Java devs.
 For beginners, Head First Java is still the best book to get started, and for the advanced Java developer, Effective Java is a nice book to start with.

-Here is my collection of Java books that I suggest to every beginner and aspiring programmers who want to learn Java.
+Here is my collection of Java books that I suggest to every beginner and aspiring programmer who wants to learn Java.
 It contains books for both beginners and experienced programmers.

-In 2019, Modern Java in Action by by Raoul-Gabriel Urma, Mario Fusco, and Alan Mycroft is one of the must read book for Java Programmers.
-It is not only the most up-to-date book as it covers changes on Java 8, 9, 10, and 11 but also it shows how do you write modern Java code in 2019 and coming years.
+In 2021, Modern Java in Action by Raoul-Gabriel Urma, Mario Fusco, and Alan Mycroft is one of the must-read books for Java Programmers.
+It is not only the most up-to-date book as it covers changes from recent Java releases but also it shows how do you write modern Java code in 2021 and coming years.

-The book is actually revised edition of Manning's best seller Java 8 in Action which was focused on how to code in Java 8 using new features like lambdas, stream, optionals, and other intersting changes.
+The book is actually a revised edition of Manning's best-seller Java 8 in Action which was focused on how to code in Java 8 using new features like lambdas, stream, options, and other interesting changes.

 If you prefer online courses over books, then you can also check out Udemy's Complete Java MasterClass course.